Psychtoolbox-3/psychtoolbox-3.github.com/docs/InstallKinect.md

    driver folder.
 Press ok.

 4. The driver will be installed from the zip file, the device manager
-   will notifiy you of the new device, then prompt you for installation
+   will notify you of the new device, then prompt you for installation
    of another device.
 Repeat the same procedure from step 3 until no more
    devices need to be installed.
 This procedure will repeat three to four
    times until all drivers are installed, as the Kinect shows up as